Bernice Cross: Art instruction

-In 1936 Cross and fellow artist Julia Eckel opened a studio where they taught art classes. and later that year Cross displayed works by some of the children she had taught in an exhibition at the Phillips Gallery.
+In 1936 Cross and fellow artist Julia Eckel opened a studio where they taught art classes and later that year Cross displayed works by some of the children she had taught in an exhibition at the Phillips Gallery.
 She continued teaching at this studio for some years and, in the late 1940s, began to teach classes at the Phillips Art School.
 During the 1950s she taught at the Washington Workshop Art Center, Washington, D.C., and early in the 1960s she taught at the YMCA of Washington, D.C.

 Her obituary in The Washington Post says that Cross also taught at Hood College, Frederick, Maryland, and American University, Washington, D.C.

 Personal life

 In 1937 Cross married a curator of the Phillips Gallery, James M. McLaughlin.
-An artist himself, he had known her since joining the gallery as an assistant in 1933 and from time to time in the 1940s they would participate in joint exhibitions of their work.
+An artist himself, he had known her since joining the gallery as an assistant in 1933, and from time to time in the 1940s they would participate in joint exhibitions of their work.
 After marrying the two lived in an apartment located on a street behind the gallery buildings.
-In 1950 they commissioned the architect, Henry Klumb, a highly regarded student of Frank Lloyd Wright, to design a studio for their use in Arlington, Virginia.
-They had no children and divorced some time in the 1950s.
+In 1950 they commissioned the architect Henry Klumb, a highly regarded student of Frank Lloyd Wright, to design a studio for their use in Arlington, Virginia.
+They had no children and divorced in the 1950s.